IT Baseline Protection in the Cloud: Shared Responsibility in Practice

 Goal: Continuously verify the effectiveness of the TOMs.

-GCP: Security Command Center for centralized vulnerability and compliance management.
+• GCP: Security Command Center for centralised vulnerability and compliance management.

 Quick Checklist: Important TOMs in the Cloud